 What Is Chemical Engineering?

 Chemical engineering examines methods to develop, manufacture, and utilize chemical and biochemical products.
 Chemical engineers research chemical combinations with the goal of finding new uses and products for chemical raw materials.
-Almost every manufacturing industry employs chemical engineers.
 Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

-Chemical engineering begins with understanding of the basic processes involved in chemical and biological transformations.
-Such processes are involved in the manufacturing of chemicals, electronics, food processing, pharmaceuticals, biotechnologies, and other industries.
-Chemical engineering requires an understanding of chemical reaction mechanisms and the laws and principles of thermodynamics, including the thermodynamic properties of mixtures and phase changes.
-The field requires analysis and the ability to perform chemical extraction, stripping, distillation, and absorption.
+Chemical engineering begins with understanding of the basic processes of chemical and biological transformations.
+Such processes are involved in the manufacturing of chemicals, electronics, food, pharmaceuticals, and biotechnologies.
+Chemical engineering blends engineering principles and scientific processes, requiring an understanding of chemical reaction mechanisms and the laws and principles of thermodynamics.

 Kinetic and Mechanical Processes

-Within chemical engineering, biochemical engineering is also used to understand the behavior and properties of pharmaceuticals, drug delivery systems, and other biotechnology products, such as advanced sutures or blood replacement products.
-The discipline covers the life sciences, microbiology, modern genetics, metabolic stoichiometry, energetics, bioreactors, product recovery, and growth kinetics.
+Within chemical engineering, biochemical engineering is used to understand the behavior and properties of pharmaceuticals, drug delivery systems, and other biopharmaceutical products.
+The discipline covers biology, modern genetics, the pharmaceutical industry and the design of pharmaceutical facilities, biomechanics and polymer science.

 Industries and Applications

 Chemical engineers can work in a variety of different areas, including producing chemicals, manufacturing chemical-based products, dealing with by-products, and supervising production.
-They may work in industries manufacturing chemical products, such as petrochemicals, agrochemicals, ceramics, fuels, plastics, glass, ink sealants, adhesives, paints, detergents, explosives, oleochemicals, wood processing, and environmental technology.
-They may also work in industries, such as clothing, electronics, food, energy, and paper, which utilize suitable chemicals.
+They may work in industries manufacturing chemical products, clothing, electronics, food, energy, and paper.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: